Can you hike the Salkantay Trek to Machu Picchu without a guide or tour? Absolutely!

 Get started early and have a quick breakfast as today will be long.
 The hike is all downhill and after 6.3 miles (10km) you’ll have the opportunity to have a hot lunch in Collpapampa.
 The first ‘cafe’ had a good meal for 10 soles.

 After lunch, your hike follows the Santa Theresa River with a couple of ups and downs before leveling off.
 There are several small farms along this beautiful stretch and the locals will be happy to see you.
-There are many landslides along this section of trail so be careful when crossing these sections of the trial as they can be narrow.
+There are many landslides along this section of trail so be careful when crossing these sections of the trail as they can be narrow.

 Continue hiking into La Playa and make camp for the night.
 There are also a couple of camping areas at the far end of the village and a few more about a mile up the road from there.

 Break camp at a comfortable time and make your way to the start of the Llactapata Trail.
 You will now be entering a different trail so asking people where the Salkantay Trek is will get you pointed in the wrong direction.
 Luckily, this trail is nearly impossible to miss or get lost on.

 On the Llactapata trail, you’ll notice that the climate and vegetation have changed even more.
 Prepare for the heat and intense sun if it is not cloudy.
 The climb is approximately 3.1miles (5km) and near the top, there is a great little stand perched on the edge of the mountainside.
 Take in the view and hydrate.

 Continue up and over the mountain and within a half mile of the pass you will be at Llactapata Incan Ruins.
 Spend some time exploring and taking in the distant view of Machu Picchu.

 Finish up the day by descending into the valley and hiking to Aguas Calientes via the railroad tracks starting in Hidroelectrica.

 You could break up the long days and stay at one of the guesthouses/hostels in Chalway.